Stomach Cancer in Dogs

 Vomiting.
 Vomiting can be due to a dog upset stomach and one of the first symptoms of stomach cancer in dogs that you'll take note of.
 Sometimes, if your dog has stomach cancer, your dog's vomiting can even include blood and because the GI tract is out of control.
 With stomach cancer, your dog's body will be unable to digest food properly and absorb nutrients, leading to malnutrition, weight loss, and weakness.

 Extreme pain.
-As expected, any type of cancer unfortunately brings pain.
-You will notice how uneasy your dog will become and may exhibit constant signs of discomfort like suddenly crying and whining.
-If you notice that your fur-baby is in pain, take them to the vet immediately where they can check for signs of stomach cancer in dogs or other illnesses.
+As expected, any type of cancer unfortunately brings pain, especially if there is a tumor on dogs stomach pressing or making eating uncomfortable.
+You will notice how uneasy your dog will become and may exhibit constant signs of discomfort like suddenly crying and whining with dog stomach cancer.
+If you notice that your furbaby is in pain, take them to the vet immediately where they can check for signs of stomach cancer in dogs or other illnesses.

 Recurring sores.
 Sores can be normal for some dogs, especially for those who have skin allergies.
 But recurring sores that don't seem to get better are unusual.
 Stomach cancer in dogs can also be about wounds that don't seem to heal at all even with treatments.

 Presence of unusual lumps and swellings.
+Lumps can be one of the signs of stomach cancer in dogs.
 One of the most recognizable signs of cancer in dogs is a mass, lump, or a bump that grows under the skin, particularly in the stomach area.
 If you notice that your dog has a mass on their stomach, it could be a symptom of stomach cancer in dogs and should be checked by a vet.

 Appetite loss.
-Since your dog's GI tract functioning is a total mess with the presence of a tumor, it will keep on pushing along the intestines that will make your dog feel unwell.
+Since your dog's GI tract functioning is a total mess with the presence of a stomach tumor in dogs, it will keep on pushing along the intestines that will make your dog feel unwell.
 This discomfort and pain will prevent your dog from having the urge to eat anything.
+So, a tumor on dogs stomach can quickly lead to appetite loss.
 For most dogs who love food, a loss of appetite can be one of the clear signs of stomach cancer in dogs for pet parents.

 Energy loss.
 Cancer cells make use of glucose from carbs to form lactate.
+So, one of the symptoms of stomach cancer in dogs is a lack of energy.
 Lactate is difficult to absorb by the body that's why your dog will spend additional energy trying to turn lactate into a useful form.
 What a dramatic waste of energy.

 As said, stomach cancer in dogs can be life-threatening but it certainly isn't the end of the world yet because you can do so many things to help your dog recover or at least make their life a little bit better.

 Consult your vet.
 If you notice two or more of the primary signs mentioned above, it is time you go and see your vet.
 Your vet will perform tests on your dog to know what exactly they are going through.
-If tumors or abnormal masses are present in the GI tract or in the stomach, it is a probability that your vet will suggest having it removed so that they can have it undergo a biopsy to determine whether it's cancerous or not.
+If there are is a tumor on dogs stomach or abnormal masses are present in the GI tract or in the stomach, it is a probability that your vet will suggest having it removed.
+Remove of the mass or stomach tumor in dogs can make it possible to undergo a biopsy to determine whether it's cancerous or not.